lindellk/ai-guiding-principles/README.md

 **Justification:** This use falls into AI’s core skill set, is often categorically beyond an individual’s skill set, and may open entirely new horizons.

-#### 2. Summarizing/Explaining Known Bodies of Information
+#### 2. Summarizing or Explaining Known Bodies of Information

 It is acceptable to use AI to summarize or explain things for purposes of **general content knowledge or introductory familiarity.**

 Examples include:

-* Using specialized legal tools to get a general sense of a body of caselaw and to access underlying sources (e.g., Westlaw Deep Research)
+* Using specialized legal tools to get a general sense of a body of caselaw and to access underlying sources (e.g., Westlaw's Deep Research tool)
-* Using a less specialized tool (e.g., ChatGPT) to get a general handle on a topic – and ideally to also find the underlying sources.
+* Using a less specialized tool (e.g., ChatGPT) to get a general handle on a topic – and ideally also to find the underlying sources.
 * Asking AI to summarize key provisions or themes in a long document

 **Justification:** AI is increasingly good at this, and this use falls within its core skill set in the sense that it can read and repackage information well.
 There is less risk of contributing to AI Slop, because this use is not about content creation.
 There is still the risk of undercutting learning (where the synthesis itself is important) and the risk of inaccuracy (so deeper research/verification needed for substantive tasks).

-#### 3. Categorizing/Labeling/Organizing/Repackaging Content that I Provide It
+#### 3. Categorizing/Organizing/Repackaging Content that I Provide It

-This is essentially using AI as a very good reader, and it acceptable except in situations where I am trying to learn the content myself (and thus the repackaging is part of the learning process).
+This is essentially using AI as a very good reader, and it is acceptable except in situations where I am trying to learn the content myself (and thus the repackaging is part of the learning process).

 Examples include:

-* Data analysis projects (coding free-text entries based on specifications).
+* Data analysis projects (using AI to code free-text entries based on specifications).
 * Development of learning tools from course materials (e.g., a tutor bot)

 **Justification:** This use is within its basic skill set and will sometimes open possibilities that were not previously available.
 There is a risk of inaccuracy, and so development of verification processes is necessary.

 #### 4. Targeted/Sophisticated Searching

-Especially as Google kills off traditional search, using AI to find specific answers to complex questions is acceptable, although best practice is still to use it to find (and visit) an actual human-originated source if possible, or to talk to an actual person!
+Especially as Google moves away from traditional search, using AI to find specific answers to complex questions is acceptable, although best practice is still to use it to find (and visit) an actual human-originated source if possible, or to talk to an actual person!

 Examples include: